liam-white-17/capstone-chess-ai/README.md

 python chess.py --white-agent RandomAgent --black-agent RandomAgent
 ```
 To run with only one AI, omit the 'agent' command of your choosing.

+Currently, the list of AI agents to chose from includes:
+*RandomAgent: picks a random legal move.
+Intended as a baseline, obviously pretty easy to beat.
+*FixedRandomAgent: same as RandomAgent except the seed for random.choice() is fixed constant, so FixedRandomAgent will always make the same move in a given board state.
+Used to compare the decision making of different AIs in a controlled environment.
+*PieceValueAgent: chooses the move that will result in the maximum utility based on the value of each piece on the board.
+This agent picks the move that will maximize its own piece values while minimizing that of the opponent (though if it has the opportunity to checkmate, it'll just do that instead).
+*LocationAgent: A WIP agent that maximizes its own piece value as in PieceValueAgent but also chooses moves that put its own pieces in the best possible position on hte board while denying its opponent the chance to do likewise.
+This agent is NOT finished yet and shouldn't be expected to play optimally.

 ## Project structure:
 ###Packages: